Russia’s war on Ukraine can only be resolved through ‘diplomacy’, says Zelensky

 An end to the fierce war can only be reached “at the negotiating table”, he added.

-Zelensky also used his appearence on national TV to applaud his country’s forces for breaking the “backbone” of Vladimir Putin’s military, which he described as “one of the strongest armies in the world.”
+Mr Zelensky also used his appearence on national TV to applaud his country’s forces for breaking the “backbone” of Vladimir Putin’s military, which he described as “one of the strongest armies in the world”.

 “We’ve already done that.
 Including psychologically,” he continued, adding: “They won’t get back on their feet for the next few years.
 But let’s not forget that all our soldiers also want to live.”

-An interview with the president’s wife, Ukrainian first lady Olena Zelenska, was included in the historic wartime broadcast, in which she proclaimed the brutal invasion had not changed her husband.
+An interview with the president’s wife, Olena Zelenska, was included in the wartime broadcast, in which she proclaimed the invasion had not changed her husband.

 She said: “I can’t say that he has changed.
 As he was a reliable husband and man, so he is.”

 “Our family, like all Ukrainian families, is now torn.
 We didn’t see each other for two and a half months, we only talked on the phone.
-Thank you for this opportunity because we are spending time together now - dating on TV,” Zelenska added.
+Thank you for this opportunity because we are spending time together now – dating on TV,” Ms Zelenska added.

 The interview was broadcast in the wake of reports from local officials that Russia had launched a major attack to seize the last remaining Ukrainian-held territory in Luhansk.